What made you become a writer?

 Who are your favourite writers?

 I love H E Bates and Miss Read – they’re my go-to writers if I need cheering up especially the Darling Buds of May books and the Fairacre series.
-I also love Rosamunde Pilcher, Debbie Macomber, Robyn Carr, Jane Austen, Ronald Blythe and the Ben Hope thrillers of Scott Mariani.
+I also love Rosamunde Pilcher, Debbie Macomber, Robyn Carr, Mary Alice Monroe, Jane Austen, Ronald Blythe and the Ben Hope thrillers of Scott Mariani.

 Which of your own books is your favourite?

 That’s a really tough question!
 I have a few which are very special to me.
 Flights of Angels will always be a bit special because it was the first book I had published and it was also made in to a film.
 I’m also incredibly proud of The Rose Girls because it’s a little darker than my normal fiction and explores themes that are very personal to me.
 The Book Lovers and A Weekend with Mr Darcy are also very dear to me because they each launched a series.
+But my favourite setting is that in Love in an English Garden.
+I would love to live at Orley Court!
+I also adore the unusual relationships in that story which were a lot of fun to write.

 Do you have any favourite characters?